Previous Next Edit Rename Undo Search Administration

 READ #MySock, sBuf, Lof(MySock)

-- Even if here the polling is shown, you should rather use callbacks to react on different states.
+- Even though polling is shown here, you should really use callbacks to react on different states.

 - See Network Programming, the tutorial about the usage of networking.
 There are comments to each line of this example.